-The technology upgrade fund is included in the newly elected national government's (2022-2026) strategic sustainable mobility and decarbonisation tools
+The technology upgrade fund includes the national government's (2022-2026) strategic sustainable mobility and decarbonisation tools.

-The newly elected government validated the implementation of the fund, including the possible funding alternative that could be used for the investment (General Budget, Demand Management Tools, and green taxes) and broadening the scope to taxis and heavy-duty freight.
+The new government validated the implementation of the fund, including the possible funding alternative that could be used for the investment (General Budget, Demand Management Tools, and green taxes) and broadening the scope to taxis and heavy-duty freight.